OndrejNepozitek/Edgar-Unity/README.md

 ## Key features

 - Describe the structure of levels with a graph of rooms and connections
 - Control the appearance of rooms with handmade room templates
 - Connect rooms either directly with doors or with short corridors
 - Easy to customize with custom post-processing logic

-- **Easy to customize.** The plugin is ready to be customized and extended.
-- **Supports Unity 2018.4 and newer**.
+- Supports Unity 2018.4 and newer
-- **2 example scenes included.**

 ## Limitations
 - **Alpha version.** There may be some **breaking changes** in the API.